sirech/shell/README.markdown

 -s` in the bashrc file.
 If your os is not there, create a file and link it from there.

+### Mac OS X

+1. To use _emacsclient_ properly, don't use the version that ships with the OS.
+Link the good one with `sudo ln -s /Applications/Emacs.app/Contents/MacOS/bin/emacsclient /usr/local/bin/emacsclient`.

 ### Completion

 Any file added to the completion folder will be used in case that